Projects

 Background

-The "Abato Foundation" is a nonprofit organization serving children in one of the poorest communities in Uganda.
+The "Abato Foundation" is a nonprofit organization serving children in Central Uganda.

 It all started in 2014 with a small building and a vision by Moses Kalanzi, founder of the Abato Foundation, who wanted to transform a community by making a difference and giving children the opportunity to receive a good education within a safe environment.

 In 2020 the Abato Foundation started the construction of its own secondary school, seeing the need to have access to next level education on the same campus.
-The Pearl of Africa opened its doors to 80 students in February 2021.
+There are currently around 260 pupils at the school.
+Additionally, the school also has a large boarding house, which provides a safe place for the 126 pupils who need it.

 Health care is often a problem in rural areas.
 To transform the community and create impact the Abato Foundation also started constructing a health facility in 2018.
-At this small medical center, the children along with the surrounding community can be treated for common diseases like malaria.
+At the 'Kingdom Medical Centre,' children and people in the surrounding area can receive treatment for common illnesses.
+In 2020 we where able to build up a maternity ward for safe delivery for children.
+Additionally, a dentist is on-site every day to provide assistance within the community.

 In 2017 the "Girls On A Mission" campaign was formed and started its work by raising awareness about menstruation and sexual education throughout the village.
 In 2019 the "Toni Garrn Foundation" had the opportunity to support the "Girls On A Mission e.V." in constructing the "Women's Empowerment Center".
-Moreover, with the support of the Toni Garrn Foundation the medical center was enlarged with a maternity center, where women are able to give birth in safe environments.
+Since then, more than 250 women have completed vocational training and now have the opportunity to stand on their own two feet.

 Attendance at primary level has grown due to a universal primary education policy.